smallrye/smallrye-config/documentation/src/main/docs/config/indexed-properties.md

 A call to `Config#getValues("my.collection", String.class)`, will automatically create and convert a `List<String>` that contains the values `dog`, `cat` and `turtle`.
 A call to `Config#getValues("my.indexed.collection", String.class)` returns the exact same result.
-For compatibility reasons, if SmallRye Config finds the same property name in their indexed and unindexed format, the unindexed value has priority.
+If SmallRye Config finds the same property name in their indexed and unindexed format, the indexed value has priority.

 The indexed property is sorted by its index before being added to the target `Collection`.
 Any gaps in the indexes do not resolve to the target `Collection`, which means that the `Collection` result will store all values without empty